 Evaughnlynn walked out of the small room slowly and leaned against the narrow hallway wall.
 She glanced back over her shoulder and managed a smile.
 The girl would live, although it

 had been close.
 Her mother had ignored the temple crier going down the street calling for the sick to be brought out.
-If Beowyn hadn’t noticed the young boy hanging around at the
+If Beowyn had not noticed the young boy hanging around at the

-mansion gate and talked to him, they would not have found out about his sick friend in the hovels near the docks.
+mansion gate and talked to him, they would not have learned of his sick friend in the hovels near the docks.

 Evaughnlynn’s head tilted to one side.
 “Why did you tell her mother we were sent by her god?”

 He shrugged.
 “It was the only way she’d let you near the girl.”

 Evaughnlynn remembered the woman at the door barring the way.
 Beowyn had said, “Fear not for the child.
 God has heard your prayers and sent one who will heal her.”

 Sorcha whispered, “You’re right, I too felt the power speaking through him.
 It was the same power that spoke through the high priest when he spoke to the servant girl, Neima.”

 And it has been five days now and none of the servants have fallen sick, just as the high priest said.
 Evaughnlynn sighed.
 “The Freeman’s god wanders the streets.
 Why

 didn’t I feel such power even in the temple of Anglia?”